madkaikaratharva/ME5413_Final_Project_Group_17/README.md

 ## Installation

-Fork this repo to your own github and clone the repository:
+Fork this repository to your own github and clone it:

 ```bash
 # Clone your own fork of this repo (assuming home here `~/`)